shijiltv/CS-VTU-Lab-Manual/VTU/Sem4/ADA_Lab/ADA_Lab.md

   The Accuracy ratio is 1.05405

   The Approximate tour is 5.40541 percent longer than the optimal tour</pre>

-##Aim:Find Minimum Cost Spanning Tree of a given undirected graph using Prim’s algorithm.
+<DIV style='page-break-after:always'></DIV>##Aim:Find Minimum Cost Spanning Tree of a given undirected graph using Prim’s algorithm.
 ###Description:
 <p>	The program uses prim's algorithm which is based on minimum spanning tree for a connected undirected graph.A predefinined cost adjecency matrix is the input.To find the minimum spanning tree, we choose the source node at random and in every step we find the node which is closest as well as having the least cost from the previously selected node.And also the cost of selected edge is being added to variable sum.Based on the value of sum, the presence of the minimum spanning tree is found.</p>